 Believing himself chosen by God to lead his people out of slavery, Nat Turner launches a bloody insurrection in Southampton County, Virginia.
 Turner, an enslaved man and educated minister, planned to capture the county armory at Jerusalem, Virginia, and then march 30 miles to Dismal Swamp, where his rebels would be able to elude their pursuers.
 With seven followers, he slaughtered Joseph Travis, his owner, and Travis’ family, and then set off across the countryside, hoping to rally hundreds of enslaved people to his insurrection en route to Jerusalem.

 During the next two days and nights, Turner and 75 followers rampaged through Southampton County, killing about 60 whites.
 Local whites resisted the rebels, and then the state militia—consisting of some 3,000 men—crushed the rebellion.
 Only a few miles from Jerusalem, Turner and all his followers were dispersed, captured, or killed.
 In the aftermath of the rebellion, scores of enslaved people were lynched, though many of them were non-participants in the revolt.
 Turner himself was not captured until the end of October, and after confessing without regret to his role in the bloodshed, he was tried, convicted, and sentenced to death.
 On November 11, he was hanged in Jerusalem.

-Turner’s rebellion was the largest slave revolt in U.S. history and led to a new wave of oppressive legislation prohibiting the movement, assembly, and education of enslaved people.
+Turner’s rebellion was the largest rebellion of enslaved people in U.S. history and led to a new wave of oppressive legislation prohibiting the movement, assembly and education of enslaved people.